cmayron/Legal-Calculus/README.md

 These six calculi define the system’s analytical structure.
 They are modular, interlocking, and collectively form the backbone of the GitHub repository.

+This block is the entry ritual for all users and all agents.
+It ensures consistency, prevents drift, and anchors the system in procedural literacy.

+---

+# **📚 THE SIX CALCULI OF LCES**
+**Foundation Architecture of the Legal Calculus Environment System**

+The Legal Calculus Environment System is built on six interlocking calculi.
+These modules define how the system analyzes, teaches, and structures procedural reasoning.
+They form the backbone of the GitHub repository.

+---

+## **1. LC — Core Calculus**
+The foundational operating system.
+Defines procedural literacy, core doctrine, and the structural grammar of disputes.

+---

+## **2. LCa — Lawyer Calculus**
+Models how lawyers structure arguments, position evidence, and build the record.
+Teaches users how legal professionals think procedurally.

+---

+## **3. JC — Judicial Calculus**
+Models how judges evaluate claims, weigh evidence, and apply procedural rules.
+Provides a neutral, court‑centered analytical frame.

+---

+## **4. LCA — Advanced Calculus**
+Extends LC with higher‑order reasoning, appellate posture, and complex procedural structures.

+---

+## **5. FG — Field Guides**
+Operational, user‑facing guides for real‑world deployment.
+Provides checklists, workflows, and step‑by‑step procedures.

+---

+## **6. FGA — Advanced Field Guides**
+High‑resolution guides for complex scenarios, coalition deployment, and advanced training.

+---

+## **Purpose of the Six Calculi**
+Together, these calculi ensure LCES remains:

+- modular
+- teachable
+- auditable
+- scalable
+- procedurally consistent
+- adaptable to real cases

+They are the structural backbone of the repository and all LCES workflows.

 Run Deep Research on the issue, story, and evidence provided.
 Extract facts, claims, timelines, contradictions, missing pieces, and procedural posture.